FIAP-SA-Hermes-Foods/fiap-hf-src/docs/project_structure.md

 ```
 **internal** - This folder is responsible to have all resources about the server, like: external connections, business logic, entity management, etc...
 - **adapter** - This folder is responsible for interfaces and structures that define the desired interface about external connections related to persistence like: SQL, NoSQL, Cache, etc...;
-    - **driven** - This folder is related to out Database;
+    - **driver** - This folder is related to out Database;
         - **repository** - This folder is related to interfaces definition, logic related to data persistence and concrete implementations;
-    - **driver** - This folder is responsible for interfaces and structures that define the desired interface about external connections not related to persistence like: HTTP, RPC, Message Broker;
+    - **driven** - This folder is responsible for interfaces and structures that define the desired interface about external connections not related to persistence like: HTTP, RPC, Message Broker;
         - **http** - This folder is related to payment API;
 - **core** - This folder is used to store the project's core or foundational code, which may include essential functionality;
     - **application** - This folder is related to the aplication, where have business logic that all layers communicate.
-Example: (application -> service -> adapters -> driver -> http -> api-mercadoPago -> adapters -> repository);
+Example: (application -> service -> adapters -> driven -> http -> api-mercadoPago -> adapters -> repository);
     - **entity** - This folder is related to store domain entity definitions;
         - **common** - This folder is related to store definitions of structures that could be used by entities;
     - **service** - This folder is related to services, where have the all business logic about one entity.
 Example: OrderService;